 In This Article

-Whether you're dating, married, or in another type of relationship, being with an alcoholic takes it toll.
+Being in a relationship with an alcoholic can affect your health and self-esteem.
 Partners of alcoholics experience both short-term and long-lasting adverse effects.

 - Mental disorders

 - Permanent injuries

 Going through these issues can be difficult and require professional help.
 However, there are some things you can do to help your partner and yourself:

 One of the essential elements of the recovery process is education.
 Most treatment programs use educational strategies to help people overcome their alcohol use disorder (AUD).

 Alcoholism, or AUD, is a chronic condition that causes a person to drink alcohol.
 If your partner has an AUD, they won’t be able to stop drinking alcohol despite the consequences.

 AUD isn’t a character weakness or flaw; it’s a mental health disease and should be treated as such.
 It requires a medical diagnosis and treatment that caters to a person’s specific needs.